Using the 'Silhouette Studio' software, the 5 openings to cut in the wall were located.

 The '.studio3 file' was sent to the printer.

-The printed document ( containing the stone wall, the 5 located openings and 3 registration marks to guide the optical system ) was glued to the mat.
+The printout of the stone wall, the 5 openings and 3 registration marks to guide the optical system, was then glued to the mat.

 The mat was introduced into the cutter and the 5 openings were cut.